 In severe cases 1-2 treatments a week may be recommended initially to reduce the pain.
 Other conditions may only require treatment every few weeks.
 Acupuncture can be a useful tool in managing the symptoms of many long term chronic illnesses.

 An initial acupuncture session usually lasts 90 mins for adults and 1 Hr for children.
 It involves an assessment of your general health, medical history and a physical examination, followed by insertion of the acupuncture needles.
-Courses of treatment often involve several separate sessions, but this can vary.

 During the session, you'll usually be asked to lie down either face down or on your back.
 You may also be asked to remove some clothes so the practitioner can access certain parts of your body such as the upper back.
 It is advisable to wear loose fitting clothes that can be rolled up to the elbow and knees.

 Acupuncture practitioners choose specific points to place the needles based on your condition.
 Several points may be used during a typical session, depending on the number of symptoms you have.
-The needles may be inserted just under the skin, or deeper so they reach muscle.

 Once the needles are in place, they may be left in position for a length of time lasting from a few minutes up to around 30 minutes.
 You may feel a tingling or a dull ache when the needles are inserted but you should not experience any significant pain.
 If you do, let your practitioner know straight away.